jikkai/svelte-router/README.md

 > Router component for Svelte

-This branch is for Svelte v1.8.1+.
+This branch is for Svelte v3.0.0+.
+For usage with Svelte v1.8.0+, see the [v2 branch](https://github.com/jikkai/svelte-router/tree/v2).
 For usage with Svelte v1.8.0-, see the [0.1.x branch](https://github.com/jikkai/svelte-router/tree/0.1.x).

 ## Installation